projectsophon/darkforest-local/README.md

 Then, once you've found a home planet, you should be able to enter the game!

 ![enter game](img/enter_game.png)

+### Step 4: Play your game

+- Now go the URL given by Netlify → something like [https://jolly-hermann-3947ca.netlify.app/](https://jolly-hermann-3947ca.netlify.app/) and test out your game!
+Login with one of the private keys for the addresses that were whitelisted.
+Make some moves and test that everything works as expected.

 ## Update to latest Dark Forest code